Alexceptional/jpmorgan-technical-test/README.md

 The Python unit tests are located in the tests directory and are in tow files: file_tests.py for the file import test and report_tests.py for the 'Instruction' class tests.
 I chose not to build unit tests for the 'Report' class due to the nature of its functionality.

 ## Dependencies
-No non-standard dependencies (ses datetime, tempfile, csv and unittest modules.)
+No non-standard dependencies (uses datetime, tempfile, csv and unittest modules.)